Giftbit/Lightrail-API-V2-Docs/apiary-sources/api-sections/webhooks.md

 ## Webhooks [/webhooks]

-Webhooks can be used to notify your application when an event occurs in your Lightrail account; this enables you to react to events and trigger additional workflows.
+Webhooks can notify your application when Lightrail events occur.
+They enable you to react to events and trigger additional workflows.

 {% include 'generated/endpoints/webhooks-create.md' %}
 {% include 'generated/endpoints/webhooks-get.md' %}